Breidvatn

-Breidvatn is a lake in Bykle municipality in Setesdal, in Agder County, southern Norway.
+Breidvatn is a lake in Bykle Municipality in Agder county, Norway.
+The village of Bjåen lies along the northern shore of the lake.
+The Norwegian National Road 9 runs along the eastern shore of the lake.

+The 3.5 km2 lake lies in the northern part of the Setesdal valley, along the Setesdalsheiane mountains.
 It has an outlet to the south to the river Otra.
 The main inlets are Bjålaupet, which enters from Sæsvatn in the north, and Kaldsåi from the west.
-Together with Sæsvatn, Breivatn is regulated as a reservoir for the power plants further down the Otravassdraget.
+Together with Sæsvatn, Breidvatn is regulated as a reservoir for the power plants further down the Otra river watershed.